- Why Colby?

 Regina Ouimette is the Administrative Secretary for the Vice President of Student Affairs.
 She provides support for various programs within the student affairs division.
 The programs include but not limited to Orientation, Carols and Lights, Posse Retreat, Awards Ceremony, Senior Exit Interviews and Commencement.
 Regina manages Dean Terhune's calendar and monitors the student affairs division's budget and updates the student affairs webpage.
 She attended college in California and received her Associated Degree from Allen Hancock Community College.
 She is an advocate of lifelong learning and attends the University of Maine Augusta from time to time.
 Regina spends her free time doing yoga, reading, gardening, kayaking and snowshoeing.
 Regina's email address is email@example.com.

-Deb Thurston is the Administrative Secretary for the Dean of Students.
-She reports to the Assistant Vice President for Student Affairs/Senior Associate Dean of Students and the Associate Dean of Students/Director of the Pugh Center.
-Deb provides support to the following program areas: the Advising Dean Program, Academic Support and the Committee on Academic Standing, Tutoring program, Fall and January Orientation, support services for students with learning differences, the Pugh Center and Multicultural Programming, Commencement and the Student Awards Program.
-Deb worked at Hospice Volunteers of Waterville Area for six years as the Community Outreach and Education Coordinator and the Youth Services Coordinator.
+Deb Thurston is the Administrative Secretary in the Office of the Dean of Students.
+She provides support for five deans in the Office of the Dean of Students.
+Deb provides support for the following program areas: the Advising Dean Program, Academic Support and the Committee on Academic Standing, Tutoring program, Fall and January Orientation, support services for students with learning differences, the Pugh Center and Multicultural Programming, Commencement and the Student Awards Program.
+Deb worked for Hospice Volunteers of Waterville Area for six years as the Community Outreach and Education Coordinator and the Youth Services Coordinator.
+Before moving to Maine, she worked for Northwestern University as Assistant Operations Manager for Northwestern University's Norris University Center.
 Deb holds a BA in Psychology from Ohio Wesleyan University.
-She resides in Waterville will her husband Jim and their two daughters, Anna and Olivia.
-Deb's email is email@example.com.
+She resides in Waterville with her husband Jim.
+They have two daughters, Anna and Olivia.
+Deb's email is firstname.lastname@example.org.

 Cindy Vassey is the secretary for the Senior Associate Dean of Student and the Associate Dean for International Affairs at Colby College.
 Cindy coordinates the Dean's List cards, fines and disciplinary logs.
 Prior to joining Colby College two years ago, Cindy worked in the travel industry as a Travel Consultant for 17 years.
 She resides in Benton with her husband Geoff and their children.
 Cindy's email address is email@example.com.

-Jed Wartman is the Associate Dean of Students and Director of Campus Life.
+Jed Wartman is the Senior Associate Dean of Students and Director of Campus Life.
 Jed works with the rest of the campus life team to ensure that Colby students maximize their growth and development through an intentional, co-curricular experience that offers support, challenge, and opportunity.
 The specific areas that are included in Campus Life are: residential life, leadership development, outdoor experiential learning, and student activities.
 Jed received his undergraduate degree from Bowdoin College and his graduate degree from Harvard University.
-When Jed is not engaging with colleagues and students he is most likely found enjoying the outdoors, running, biking, and skiing or spending time with his wife Brynn, son Micah, family, and friends.
-Jed's email address is email@example.com.
+When Jed is not engaging with colleagues and students he is most likely found enjoying the outdoors, running, biking, and skiing or spending time with his wife Brynn, sons Micah and Theo, and friends.
+Jed's email address is firstname.lastname@example.org.

 Kim Kenniston is the Associate Director of Campus Life and Residential Education.
 Kim is responsible for the residential life program, which encompasses room draw, first year housing, and the faculty resident program.
 She also strides to make a seamless integration between the classroom and the residence hall room through various programs that push individual growth within the residence halls.
 Kim received her B.A. from the University of Maine at Farmington in Psychology and her M Ed in Education from Bridgewater State College.
 Kim has been with Colby since 2008 and prior to Colby she spent seven years in the Residential Education and Living Department at Dean College in Massachusetts.
 Kim was born in Hallowell, Maine and attended Hall Dale High School.
 Kim's email address is firstname.lastname@example.org.